videlalvaro/videlalvaro.github.io/_posts/2010-10-13-rpc-over-rabbitmq.md

 ![RPC Over RabbitMQ](/images/RPC-OverRMQ.png)

 So, let's see the code now, which is written in Haskell as in the previous post.
-In this case we will have a server that will hold a Map of users to their surnames.
-We will query the server for the users surnames, so our request will be the user name that we will input as a parameter when we invoke our client.
+In this case we will have a server that will hold a _Map_ of users to their surnames.
+We will query the server for the users _surnames_, so our request will be the user _name_ that we will input as a parameter when we invoke our client.

 Here's the Code for the client: